 Laptop must be capable of video conferencing (i.e. it must have a camera and microphone)

-For in class activities, particularly quizzes and exams, it is strongly recommended that the laptop have a privacy screen attached
+For in class activities, particularly quizzes and exams, the device must have a privacy screen attached

 MIRS Faculty may require additional precautions be taken during quizzes and exams if a student laptop does not have an attached privacy screen.